 The pig was a divine animal, it was believed that it had fed Zeus himself.
 In Gaul, Obelix and company not only ate wild boar, but whole pigs.
 The Celts, Germans and Romans were always great consumers of pork.
 The latter taught us the organization of the killing and sale of meat in the butchers, institutionalizing the figure of the butcher as a trade.
 In almost all European culture the sacrifices of these animals to the gods was a purifying norm, to avoid the diseases that were believed to be transmitted by the products of the slaughter.

-Asturias inherits from the civilization in which the love of the pig is inscribed, almost an object of desire, a religion that entails invocations to the saints so that everything goes well: «These pigs that are named, Saint John watch over you, amen; Saint Martin the appearing, amen; Saint Blas free you from all evil, amen… »
+Asturias inherits from the civilization in which the love of the pig is inscribed, almost an object of desire, a religion that entails invocations to the saints So that everything goes well: «These pigs that are named, San Juan watch them, amen; San Martín tends them, amen; Saint Blas free you from all evil, amen ... »

 It will be precisely San Martin who gives the kick-off the November 11.
 The following months touches pig, but the killing itself was not exempt from an inaugural protocol.
 In many places in Asturias, two weeks before the animal was primed with chestnuts, and the previous day was subjected to fasting so that its guts were cleaned.
 There was nothing to do and the end was near: «Every Gochu gets his San Martin».
 And that this saying speaks of the gochu to refer to man himself and his destiny, a cruel metaphor, an unplayable moment, in short.